sonu25122000/olx-clone/readme.md

-# Daily Needs
+# OLX clone
-Daily Needs is a Lifestyle Accessories Brand that curates stunning designs and prints it on a wide range of personal accessories.
-We vision to bring the things you love on the things you use.
+OLX is the perfect online marketplace to buy and sell locally!
+No need to visit the flea market to find the best deals on pre-owned items!
+Here you’ll find a wide selection of like new products.

-<h3>Live Demo Link https://daily-needs-hanumat-sharan.vercel.app/ </h3>
+<h3>Live Demo Link https://fantastic-seahorse-4fa219.netlify.app/ </h3>